 Record of Decision Announced for US 181 Harbor Bridge Project

-The project would replace the existing Harbor Bridge and reconstruct portions of US 181, I-37 and the Crosstown Expressway.
-The improvements would consist of constructing a six-lane controlled-access facility within a right-of-way width that varies between 200-430 feet, three lanes in each direction with a median barrier, shoulders and a bicycle and pedestrian shared-use path on the main span of the bridge and approaches.
+The project will replace the existing Harbor Bridge and reconstruct portions of US 181, I-37 and the Crosstown Expressway.
+The improvements will consist of constructing a six-lane controlled-access facility within a right-of-way width that varies between 200-430 feet, three lanes in each direction with a median barrier, shoulders and a bicycle and pedestrian shared-use path on the main span of the bridge and approaches.

 The ROD identifies the Recommended Alternative as the selected alternative for construction of the US 181 Harbor Bridge Project.
 It also presents the basis for the decision, summarizes the mitigation measures that will be incorporated into the project, and summarizes the responses to comments received on the Final Environmental Impact Statement.

-With substantial public input, TxDOT is preparing an Environmental Impact Statement (EIS) that evaluates several potential alignments for a new bridge, as well as a “no-build” scenario (leaving the current bridge in place).
+With substantial public input, TxDOT prepared an Environmental Impact Statement (EIS) that evaluated several potential alignments for a new bridge, as well as a “no-build” scenario (leaving the current bridge in place).

 What are the project limits?

-The project limits (where construction would eventually take place), extend approximately 2.3 miles along US 181, approximately 0.7 miles along the Crosstown Expressway and approximately 2.5 miles along I-37, and include: US 181 at Beach Avenue on the north; Crosstown Expressway at Morgan Avenue on the south; I-37 and Up River Road on the west; and I-37 and Shoreline Boulevard on the east.
+The project limits extend approximately 2.3 miles along US 181, approximately 0.7 miles along the Crosstown Expressway and approximately 2.5 miles along I-37, and include: US 181 at Beach Avenue on the north; Crosstown Expressway at Morgan Avenue on the south; I-37 and Up River Road on the west; and I-37 and Shoreline Boulevard on the east.